 Linear optimisation

-Linear programming: modelling a problem using a linear program (LP).
-The geometric viewpoint and the simplex algorithm.
-Duality and exception handling.
+Linear programming: modelling a problem using a linear program.

 Non-linear optimisation